-Kochamba, an advertising major from Franklin, Tennessee, says Boddie sent a survey at the beginning of the school year to ask his residents what he could do to make their year better.
+Kochamba, an advertising major from Franklin, Tennessee, said at the beginning of the school year, Boddie sent a survey to his residents asking what he could do to make their year better.
 Kochamba replied that he wanted Boddie to read him a bedtime story on his birthday.

-When Boddie showed up to read the storybook Leo the Late Bloomer, Kochamba’s roommate snapped the pictures that Kochamba later tweeted.
+When Boddie showed up to read the story Leo the Late Bloomer, Kochamba’s roommate snapped the pictures that Kochamba later tweeted.

-“I thought it was funny that he actually showed up,” says Kochamba.
+“I thought it was funny that he actually showed up,” said Kochamba.
 “Q is really cool and approachable.”

-Kochamba describes it as a snowball effect and says it was fun to watch the numbers go up.
+Kochamba says it was a snowball effect and was fun to watch the numbers go up.
 He realized the tweet was going to get a lot of attention when the website Mashable tweeted a story about it the next day.

-“They have eight million followers on Twitter, so I knew it was going to get bigger,” he says.
+“They have eight million followers on Twitter, so I knew it was going to get bigger,” he said.

 The story has been retold by various news outlets and blogs; WBIR, WVLT, Good Morning America, Cosmopolitan, BuzzFeed, Bookstr, and College Candy.

 Now that the buzz has calmed down, Kochamba says not much has changed, “I have more Twitter followers now, but when I get recognized it’s just people asking if I’m Q’s resident.
 I’ll see random stuff now and then; my parents like to send me links.”